 Have you noticed there are not many Mediterranean Diet hot appetizer recipes out there?
-What’s a girl to do on game day when the rest of your family and friends is digging into fattening chicken wings, burgers, and pizza*?
-How about Healthy Spinach-Artichoke Ricotta Stuffed Mushrooms, a healthy game day recipe to the rescue!
+What’s a girl to do on game day when the rest of the gang is digging into fattening chicken wings, burgers, and pizza**?
+How about Healthy Spinach Artichoke Stuffed Mushrooms, a healthy game day recipe?
 Seriously, these stuffed mushrooms are the bomb!
 Creamy and flavorful, with healthy ingredients that conform to the Mediterranean Diet way of eating.
-These mushrooms are so hearty, you could even make them for a meatless entreé.
+These mushrooms are so hearty, you could even make them as a meatless entreé for a gourmet dinner.

 Let’s talk about the ingredients for a moment.
-Why is this a healthier option?
+Why is this considered a healthier option?
 The mushrooms contain antioxidants, potassium, copper, and B Vitamins.
-The spinach contains iron, Vitamin B, C, K, and folic acid, the artichokes are low calorie and contain fiber and protein, and the quinoa adds a nice boost of protein, fiber, manganese, and riboflavin and holds the mixture together without the bread crumbs, butter, and sausage you normally find in most stuffed mushroom recipes.
+The spinach contains iron, Vitamin B, C, K, and folic acid.
+The artichokes are low calorie and are high in fiber and protein.
+The quinoa adds a nice boost of protein, fiber, manganese, and riboflavin and holds the mixture together without the bread crumbs, butter, and sausage you normally find in most stuffed mushroom recipes.
 Avocado oil instead of butter adds great flavor without the saturated fats.
 The ricotta, mozzarella, and parmesan cheeses are allowed on the Mediterranean Diet in moderation, and each cheese adds a rich creaminess and zest to the mushrooms.

 Mozzarella cheese is high in protein and calcium, low in carbohydrates, and contains healthy probiotic bacteria.
-Although ricotta cheese is higher in carbohydrates, it is lower in fat and contains whey protein, healthy amino acids that lower blood pressure and reduce cholesterol.
+Although ricotta cheese is higher in carbohydrates, it is lower in fat and contains whey protein, which are healthy amino acids that help lower blood pressure and reduce cholesterol.
 Finally, parmesan contains high levels of calcium and phosphorus, which helps to build bone mass.
-Healthy Spinach and Artichoke Stuffed Mushrooms are delicious little healthy flavor bombs!
+Healthy Spinach and Artichoke Stuffed Mushrooms are amazing healthy flavor bombs!

 A Few Notes

-- Use good whole milk ricotta, skim milk ricotta, or make your own ricotta, but make certain to strain it to get the extra moisture out.
+- Use a quality whole milk ricotta to get the most nutrients, or make your own ricotta.
+Make certain to strain the ricotta to get the extra moisture out.

-- If you don’t like the creaminess of the ricotta, reduce the ricotta to 1/2 cup but add another 1/4 cup of parmesan.
+- If you don’t like the creaminess of the ricotta, reduce to 1/2 cup but add another 1/4 cup of parmesan.
 Keep the rest of the ingredients the same.

-- If you don’t like spicy foods, use mild green chilies instead of jalapeno.
+- If you don’t like it spicy, use mild green chilies instead of the jalapeno.

-- After you remove the mushrooms from the oven, let them sit for about five minutes to cool so the mixture inside will be too soupy and will burn your mouth.
+- After you remove the mushrooms from the oven, let them sit for about five minutes to cool, otherwise, the mixture inside will be too soupy and will burn your mouth.

 - If your mushrooms look like they are drying out, brush with a little more avocado oil while cooking and cover with aluminum foil.
 You can also brush some of the mushroom juices from the bottom of the pan.
 Yum!
-As you can see mine got dried out a bit but they still tasted wonderful!
+As you can see, my Healthy Spinach Artichoke Stuffed Mushrooms dried out a bit, but they still tasted wonderful!